DiGS-Corpora/MICLE-VEC/README.md

 *Access via TXM-CRISCO*

-- The XML-TEI version of the corpus has been uploaded to the TXM-CRISCO portal <https://txm-crisco.huma-num.fr/txm/> in the "MICLE" folder, to allow reading by the mile (except for copyrighted texts, see *supra*) and searching through the use of the CQL language <https://www.sketchengine.eu/documentation/corpus-querying/>.
+- The XML-TEI version of the corpus has been uploaded to the [TXM-CRISCO portal](https://txm-crisco.huma-num.fr/txm/) in the "MICLE" folder, to allow reading by the mile (except for copyrighted texts, see *supra*) and searching through the use of [the CQL language](https://www.sketchengine.eu/documentation/corpus-querying/).

 *Syntactic parsing*